Oyedolacode/Pricing-component-with-toggle/README.md

 # Pricing-component-with-toggle
-This is one the challenge from frontendmentor.io
+This is one of the challenges from frontendmentor.io